hobbyquaker/artnet/README.md

 [![NPM version](https://badge.fury.io/js/artnet.svg)](http://badge.fury.io/js/artnet)

-This is a [Node.js](http://nodejs.org) module that can be used to send data to an [Art-Net](http://en.wikipedia.org/wiki/Art-Net) node.
+This is a [Node.js](http://nodejs.org) module that can be used to send ArtDMX packages to an [Art-Net](http://en.wikipedia.org/wiki/Art-Net) node.

 ## Usage